 (This is part of a series of posts on tools for thinking about programming — abstractions, patterns and smells, among other things — which I think make all kinds of programming tasks easier.
 See here for other posts like this one.)

-is an interesting abstraction to deal with both
+The eventual value is an interesting abstraction to deal with both

 synchronous and asynchronous computations.
 The point of this tool is to